Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/frontend-fundamentals/week-2/day-1/lecture-materials/intro-to-jquery-part-1.md

 You've already had some practice doing this with native JavaScript.

-**Q: What native JS methods have we used to select elements in the DOM?**
+**❓ What native JS methods have we used to select elements in the DOM?**

 <br>
 <br>